DvorakDwarf/Colored-ASCII-Video/README.md

 # Colored-ASCII-Video
 A program that takes a video file and outputs colored ASCII real-time video inside a terminal (with audio).
 Only works if your terminal uses ANSI codes.
 The windows terminal does not recognize color by default.
 It's an option on win10+.
 Also the font needs to be monospace or the output will look funny.
 The font used in all demos is Iosevka Nerd Font

+For the Bad Apple demo, I messed with the settings of the program and it created a cool border effect I like.

 How to use
 -------------
 Put the path to your ethically sourced video in the `path` variable.